 top of page

-The Oxford Performing Arts Center is a unique combination of a historic building and a destination for incredible performing and visual arts.
+Rubato is held at the Oxford Performing Arts Center, a unique combination of a historic building and a destination for incredible performing and visual arts.
 Today, OPAC hosts nationally and internationally known artists in music, dance, and Broadway, and also serves as the official Alabama home of the Atlanta Pops Orchestra.
 In fact, OPAC is the busiest stage in the state of Alabama, presenting more touring artists than any other venue in the state.

 Rubato Founder & Director

-In 2021, Julio Barreto joined the Atlanta Pops Orchestra (Atlanta, GA) as their new Artist-In-Residence, performing, arranging and writing original music for the orchestra.
-That year he became Director of Music Education for the Oxford Performing Arts Center (OPAC) in Oxford, AL. He also began touring with Irish pop singer/songwriter Chloë Agnew (Celtic Woman) as her pianist and arranger.
+In 2021, Julio Barreto became the Director of Music Education at the Oxford Performing Arts Center.
+The same year, he joined the Atlanta Pops Orchestra (Atlanta, GA) as their Artist-In-Residence, performing, arranging, and writing original music for the orchestra, and touring with Irish pop singer/songwriter Chloë Agnew (Celtic Woman) as her pianist and arranger.

 bottom of page